-Community Needs and Community Action Plan 2022-2023
+Community Needs and Community Action Plan 2024-2025

 Mid-West New Mexico Community Action Program (MWNMCAP) is committed to providing services to help empower and improve the lives of low-income individuals and families residing within Valencia, Socorro, McKinley, Cibola and Catron Counties.
-To this end, we have prepared an update to the 2023-2024 Community Action Plan.
+To this end, we have prepared an update to the 2024 - 2025 Community Action Plan.
 This plan outlines the issues effecting poverty within the service delivery areas and identifies proposed strategies and services to address the identified needs.
 In developing this plan, special consideration was given to feedback provided by low-income individuals and representatives of low-income individuals participating in CSBG activities.
 The needs identified reflect the feedback received through our Community Assessment Surveys, Customer Satisfaction Surveys, Public Comments, information obtain during client intake and assessment, as well as information from the Statewide Community Assessment sponsored by the State CSBG Office and the Association of Community Partners.
-Also considered was the feedback received from individuals and families still attempting to recover from the effects of the Coronavirus 2019 (COVID-19) pandemic.
+Also considered was the feedback received from individuals and families who have not yet recovered from the effects of the Coronavirus 2019 (COVID-19) pandemic.
 The Agency utilizes a systematic approach for collecting, analyzing and reporting client satisfaction data to the Board.
-In addition to the survey conducted by Mid-West NM CAP staff, we facilitated the distribution of survey forms, coordinated client and partner interviews and hosted a public forum for the statewide assessment sponsored by the State CSBG office.

-The Board of Directors and Head Start Policy Council continue to rely on the Chief Executive Officer, Head Start Director, Chief Financial Officer, Deputy Chief Financial Officer and other staff for overseeing community assessment activities.
-As in past years, the Planning Committee of the Grantee Board and Policy Council continued to be actively involved in reviewing and approving the agency wide community assessment.
+The Board of Directors and Head Start Policy Council continue to rely on the Chief Executive Officer, Head Start Director, Chief Financial Officer, Deputy Chief Financial Officer, Director of Operations and Supportive Services, and other staff for overseeing community assessment activities.
+As in past years, the Grantee Board and Policy Council continued to be actively involved in reviewing and approving the agency wide community assessment.

 Mid-West New Mexico Community Action Program continues to use a variety of mediums to identify community needs.
-A comprehensive annual assessment was conducted by the Agency for both CSBG and Head Start activities.
+A comprehensive annual assessment was conducted by the Agency for both CSBG, Head Start and Early Head Start activities.
 Information is shared between each of the agency's departments.
-Agency staff, Policy Council members, and Grantee Board members conducted the assessment.
+Agency staff, worked closely with community partners in leveraging resources and identifying critical client needs.
 Numerous staff meetings were conducted to discuss the outcome of the assessment and to determine an appropriate plan of action needed to prioritize and address the identified needs.
 Additionally, information on needs was obtained from individuals who applied for CSBG services.
 Finally, the agency utilized information gathered from key sectors of the community.
 These sectors included community based, faith-based groups, private sector, public sector and educational institutions.
 MWNMCAP has developed the infrastructure required to help identify and address client needs.
-We will continue to utilize our Community Service Block Grant (CSBG) Offices, Head Start Centers, and administration office, as well as, community partners to address the needs identifies with the available resources.
+We will continue to utilize our Community Service Block Grant (CSBG) Offices, Head Start/Early Head Start Centers, and administration office, as well as, community partners to address the needs identifies with the available resources.